-Control valve plays a major role in every industry from controlling fluid flow to controlling temperature, level, pressure and direction too.
+Control valve plays a vital role in every industry from controlling fluid flow to controlling temperature, level, pressure and a direction.

-Due long service wear and tear can happen and also it's drift too from a position which can lead to wrong reading and also cause a fatal accident.
+Due to prolonged service, wear and tear can happen and also it's drift off from a position which can lead to wrong reading and also cause a fatal accident.

 To avoid such issue and incident we have to regularly check the control valve by stroke checking.

 In this article, we will be discussing stroke checking of the control valve.